 - And vice versa - link your blog to external sites.
 This is a two-way street.
 Your domain authority, and your overall ranking, will be helped by linking to external websites and blogs with a similar or higher domain authority to yours.
 You don't need to go overboard with this.
 A couple of external links is enough.

-Before you get writing, you need to follow a few basic principles to ensure your article or blog has the best chance of getting noticed by Google, as well as making sure it remains readable for your members and followers.
+Before you get writing, you need to follow a few basic principles to ensure your article or blog has the best chance of getting noticed by Google, as well as make sure it remains readable for your members and followers.

 Structuring your blog